Trump hawks $399 branded shoes at 'Sneaker Con,' a day after a $355 million ruling against him

 Trump was met with loud boos as well as cheers at the Philadelphia Convention Center as he introduced what he called the first official Trump footwear.

-The shoes, gold lame high tops with an American flag detail on the back, are being sold as “Never Surrender High-Tops” for $399 on a new website that also sells Trump-branded “Victory47” cologne and perfume for $99 a bottle.
+The shoes, shiny gold high tops with an American flag detail on the back, are being sold as “Never Surrender High-Tops” for $399 on a new website that also sells other Trump-branded shoes and “Victory47” cologne and perfume for $99 a bottle.
 He’d be the 47th president if elected again.

 The website says it has no connection to Trump’s campaign, though Trump campaign officials promoted the appearance in online posts.

-On Friday, a judge in New York ordered Trump to pay a whopping $355 million in penalties, finding that the former president lied about his wealth for years, scheming to dupe banks, insurers and others by inflating his wealth on financial statements.
+The unannounced launch came a day after a judge in New York ordered Trump and his company to pay a whopping $355 million in penalties, finding that the former president lied about his wealth for years, scheming to dupe banks, insurers and others by inflating his wealth on financial statements.

 “There’s a lot of emotion in this room,” Trump said of the reaction, after holding up and showing off a pair of gold shoes, then placing one on each side of his podium.

-“This is something that I’ve been talking about for 12 years, 13 years,” he said.
+“This is something that I’ve been talking about for 12 years, 13 years.
+And I think it’s going to be a big success,” he said.

 As he spoke, the smell of weed occasionally wafted through the room.

 Some of those who attended said they were unaware Trump would be there, and continued to shop as a crowd gathered around the stage.
-Many in the audience said they were not from the city and instead hailed from nearby states and Washington.
+Many in the audience said they were not from the city and instead hailed from nearby states and Washington, D.C.

 The attendees skewed younger and more diverse than Trump’s usual rally crowds.
 Trump’s campaign is hoping he will be able to win over more young and minority voters, particularly young Black men, in a likely rematch against President Joe Biden in November.

 This isn’t the first money-making venture Trump has announced since launching his third campaign for the White House in 2022.
-Trump last year reported making between $100,000 and $1 million for a series of digital trading cards that portrayed him, through photo editing, in a series of cartoon-like images, including an astronaut, a cowboy and a superhero.
+Trump last year reported making between $100,000 and $1 million from a series of digital trading cards that portrayed him, through photo editing, in a series of cartoon-like images, including as an astronaut, a cowboy and a superhero.
+He has also released books featuring photos of his time in office and letters written to him through the years.

-Trump’s new sneaker website says it is run by CIC Ventures LLC, a company that Trump reported owning in his 2023 financial disclosure.
-A similarly named company, CIC Digital LLC, owns his digital trading card NFTs, or non-fungible tokens.
+Before he ran for office, Trump hawked everything from steaks to vodka to a venture he called “Trump University.”

 A Trump spokesman did not respond to questions about the event, including whether Trump was paid to attend.